Main content start

 - Students must earn a B or better in each of two courses from:

 - Each course requires significant progress on a research project that could become a second-year paper and a polished paper in a student's third year.
 The same project can be used in each class so long as it continues to develop toward a solid paper.
 For instance, ECON 241 requires a structured research proposal, and the proposal can often be developed into a paper in ECON 242 and/or ECON 243.
-We strive to help students produce a paper that satisfies that second-year paper requirement and form a dissertation chapter.
+Our goal is to help students produce a paper that satisfies that second-year paper requirement and that can form a chapter in a dissertation.

 - The Public Economics field welcomes interaction via 3+ weekly student workshops, a weekly seminar with outside speakers, student/faculty/speaker dinners, and office hours.